polybuildr/bitnebula/content/post/introducing-balloon.md

 Since February this year, I've been working on a project that I've wanted to work on for quite some time now - a new programming language.
 After about 200 commits, things are now in working condition!

 <!--more-->
 The project has just reached the 0.1.0 release and it doesn't do much yet - it certainly isn't _useful_.
-But it's got all the absolute basics of a programming language: values of different types, variables, conditionals, loops, functions (closures) and a even a proof-of-concept HTTP server! :P
+But it's got all the absolute basics of a programming language: values of different types, variables, conditionals, loops, functions (closures) and even a proof-of-concept HTTP server! :P

 The project is located on GitHub at [polybuildr/balloon-lang](https://github.com/polybuildr/balloon-lang) and is open sourced (licensed under the interesting [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/)).
 I would love to have some help on the project - please do contribute!